Me watching an exciting conversation between Francois Mitjavile (Tertre Roteboeuf) and Anne Bjurner

 Whites for the dinner

-Olivier Bernard explained - " You know, 2013 vintage was very difficult and needed a lot of work in the vineyard and cellar, we succeeded anyway to make a really good red and beautiful white despite difficult circumstances, so I hope you will enjoy my wine in both colours".
+Olivier Bernard explained - " You know, the 2013 vintage was challenging and needed a lot of work in the vineyard and cellar, we succeeded anyway to make a good red and beautiful white despite difficult circumstances, so I hope you will enjoy my wine in both colors".

-Wines tasted - fruity and easygoing 2013 Lespault Martillac red (85p), aromatic 2013 Lespault Martillac white with very good acidity and length (88p), 2013 Domaine de Chevalier red which was aromatic with silky fruit and tannin, fine smoothness on the palate and meaty finish (91-92p), three versions of 2013 Clos des Lunes, fruity and attractive Lunes Blanche (87p), more intense and longer Lunes d'Argent (88p) and fatter, more deep and more concentrated Lunes d'Or (90p).
+The wines tasted - fruity and easygoing 2013 Lespault Martillac red (85p), aromatic 2013 Lespault Martillac white with very good acidity and length (88p), 2013 Domaine de Chevalier red, which was fragrant with silky fruit and tannin, delicate smoothness on the palate and meaty finish (91-92p), three versions of 2013 Clos des Lunes, fruity and attractive Lunes Blanche (87p), more intense and longer Lunes d'Argent (88p) and fatter, more deep and more concentrated Lunes d'Or (90p).

-Then four vintages of white Domaine de Chevalier - classy, stylish, rich and refined 2013 (94-95p), lighter 2012 but still with classy elegance and finesse (94p), stunning 2011 with fabulous intensity, complexity and length, sophisticated touch, great richness and length (96p) and even better 2010 which was extremely sophisticated, with fabulous acidity and depth, and long caressing aftertaste (97p).
+Then four vintages of white Domaine de Chevalier - classy, stylish, rich, and refined 2013 (94-95p), lighter 2012 but still with graceful elegance and finesse (94p), stunning 2011 with fabulous intensity, complexity, and length, sophisticated touch, great richness and length (96p) and even better 2010 which was highly sophisticated, with fantastic acidity and depth, and long caressing aftertaste (97p).

-Then a blast from the past, 1924 Lafite, which had incredible nose of truffles, truffy palate too, riveting elegance and remarkable complexity as well.
+Then a blast from the past, the 1924 Lafite had an incredible nose of truffles, a truffy palate, riveting elegance, and remarkable complexity.
 Amazing wine.
 95p.

 1974 Latour followed, but it was past its peak with almost all fruit gone and acidity all over in this wine.
 84p.

-Next wine in line was 1934 Ausone, mature fruit, silky, very delicate and tasty, yet in fine balance but acidity is well-pronounced.
+The next wine in line was 1934 Ausone, mature fruit, silky, delicate, and tasty, yet in fine balance, but the acidity is well-pronounced.
 Impressive old wine.
 92p.

-1954 Leoville Poyferre was clearly marked by age, extracted coffee beans, good balance.
+1954 Leoville Poyferre was marked by age, extracted coffee beans, and good balance.
 87p.
-1964 Haut Brion showed nice intensity and concentration, polished style, nice balance and finish.
+1964 Haut Brion showed nice intensity and concentration, polished style, nice balance, and finish.
 91p.

-1964 Petrus tasted like bottle kept under pristine conditions - youthful dark colour, almost black ink, powerful, extraordinary complexity, structure, depth and length.
+1964 Petrus tasted like a bottle kept under pristine conditions - youthful dark color, almost black ink, powerful, extraordinary complexity, structure, depth, and length.
 Unquestionably the best wine of the dinner.
 Heavenly stuff.
 99p.

-We finished dinner with a curious 19th-century bottle of Yquem, which probably was from vintage between 1891 and 1893.
+We finished dinner with a curious 19th-century Yquem bottle, probably from a vintage between 1891 and 1893.

 Three versions of Clos des Lunes

-2013 Belle Brise was very, very cherry with grated chocolate, incredibly seductive and sublime, velvety and delicate.
-Fabulous effort for the vintage and better than many famous wines on Right Bank and Left as well.
+2013 Belle Brise was cherry with grated chocolate, incredibly seductive and sublime, velvety and delicate.
+Fabulous effort for the vintage and better than many famous wines on Right Bank and Left.
 93p.

 2012 Belle Brise had the same style as 2012, was as aromatic and seductive, maybe slightly less intense.
 92-93p.

-2011 Belle Brise had incredibly intense nose of black cherries, silky fruit and tannin, finesse and elegance.
+2011 Belle Brise had an incredibly intense nose of black cherries, silky fruit, tannin, finesse, and elegance.
 Great complexity and length here.
 Very classy and stylish wine.
 93+p.

-2010 Belle Brise was a fantastic treat with excellent and incredibly intense black cherries, sophisticated palate with fat velvety texture, perfect ripeness of silky fruit and tannin, stunning complexity, structure and length.
+2010 Belle Brise was a fantastic treat with excellent and incredibly intense black cherries, a sophisticated palate with a fat velvety texture, perfect silky fruit and tannin ripeness, stunning complexity, structure, and length.
 What an achievement!
-Imho Belle Brise rivals Le Pin and many other top names in this vintage.
+Imho Belle Brise rivals Le Pin and other top names in this vintage.
 96+p.

-Undoubtedly the best vintage Belle Brise has yet produced!
+Undoubtedly the best vintage Belle Brise yet produced!

-It was kind of weird to visit this property after the death of Christine Valette-Pariente 8 days before.
-Wines here are quite modern and therefore somewhat controversial.
-Either you like them or you don't.
-Nobody denies however that wines here are of high quality, but maybe the amount of new oak and length of maceration/extraction could be reduced.
+It was weird to visit this property after the death of Christine Valette-Pariente 8 days before.
+Wines here are relatively modern and, therefore, somewhat controversial.
+Either you like them, or you don't.
+Nobody denies that wines here are of high quality, but the amount of new oak and length of maceration/extraction could be reduced.

-2013 had fruit on the verge of over-ripeness but there was enough of freshness to balance the fruit.
-Fine structure, depth and length.
+2013 had fruit on the verge of over-ripeness, but there was enough freshness to balance the fruit.
+Fine structure, depth, and length.
 This wine would have been better with more gentle winemaking.
 91p.

 2011 had more of everything than 2012 and 2013 - very concentrated and tannic, full-bodied, sweet fruit and tannin, superbly balanced and with great length.
 A fine effort for the vintage.
 93p.

-Nicolas Tari-Heeter, winemaker, made here splendid 2013 vintage, clearly better than 2012 and with great potential.
-I was also treated with an awesome vertical of 2011, 2010, 2009, 2007 and 2005, where all these wine performed simply fantastic and clearly showed what Nairac is capable of!
+Nicolas Tari-Heeter, the winemaker, made here a splendid 2013 vintage, clearly better than 2012 and with great potential.
+I was also treated with an awesome vertical of 2011, 2010, 2009, 2007, and 2005, where all these wines performed simply fantastic and clearly showed what Nairac is capable of!

-2013 had a very strong flavour of grapefruit, apricot and honey melon, excellent match between sweetness and acidity, refinement, complexity, length and honeyed finish.
+2013 had a powerful grapefruit, apricot, and honey melon flavor, an excellent match between sweetness and acidity, refinement, complexity, length, and honeyed finish.
 Splendid effort.
 93p.
-2011 displayed mandarin, crème brulee, rasp honey, a lot of sweetness, spicy flavours, excellent balance, depth and length.
-Rich on botrytised flavours and with very long honeyed and persistent finish.
+2011 displayed mandarin, crème brulee, rasp honey, a lot of sweetness, spicy flavors, excellent balance, depth, and length.
+Rich in botrytised flavors and with a very long honeyed and persistent finish.
 Great future.
 95+p.
-2010 was different in style than 2011 - more acacia honey here, acidity is more upfront than in 2011.
-Distinguished and long on the palate with great sweetness, acidity and very long aftertaste.
+2010 was different in style than 2011 - more acacia honey here, and acidity is more upfront than in 2011.
+Distinguished and long on the palate with great sweetness, acidity, and a very long aftertaste.
 Simply great stuff.
 96p.
-2009 reminded a lot of 2011, with more acidity, more depth and more length in 2009.
-Tasted a bit better than 2010 with slightly more complexity and richness.
+2009 reminded me a lot of 2011, with more acidity, depth, and length 2009.
+It tasted better than in 2010, with slightly more complexity and richness.
 96+p.
 2007 mirrored perfectly 2009 with more finesse here.
 Fabulous wine.
 96+p.
-2005 was probably the best wine of the tasting - displayed fabulous nose with great intensity and depth of apricots, lot of botrytised flavours on the palate like pineapple, guava and honey melon, sublime richness, sophisticated touch and long lingering aftertaste.
+2005 was probably the best wine of the tasting - displayed a fabulous nose with great intensity and depth of apricots, a lot of botrytised flavors on the palate like pineapple, guava, and honey melon, sublime richness, sophisticated touch, and long lingering aftertaste.
 Extraordinary stuff.
 97p.

 Visiting and tasting at Montrose is never a dull moment.
-I must admit that this property's always been one of the favourites among Bordeaux wines.
-Old vintages, especially '50s and '60s have always been a rare treat.
-New owners have changed a lot and new cellar for instance looks monumental.
+I must admit that this property's always been one of the favorites among Bordeaux wines.
+Old vintages, especially the '50s, and '60s, have always been rare.
+New owners have changed a lot, and the new cellar looks monumental.
 Because of the use of solar cellars, Montrose is more than self-sufficient in electricity.
-Montrose has appointed new cellar-master from 1st June 2014.
+Montrose has appointed a new cellar master from 1st June 2014.

-Herve Berland told me, that 2013 vintage needed a lot of attention and work, and gentle vinification.
-2013 Tronquoy Lalande offered aromatic and seductive nose of cherries and raspberries, soft and smooth texture, good balance.
+Herve Berland told me that the 2013 vintage needed much attention, work, and gentle vinification.
+2013 Tronquoy Lalande offered an aromatic and seductive nose of cherries and raspberries, a soft and smooth texture, and good balance.
 86-87p.

-2013 La Dame de Montrose had well-marked aroma of violets, very good minerality and acidity, nice balance and fruity finish.
+2013 La Dame de Montrose had a well-marked aroma of violets, delicate minerality and acidity, nice balance, and a fruity finish.
 Lighter style than usual.
 86p.
-Then three recent vintages of Montrose to taste.
+Then, three recent vintages of Montrose to taste.

-2013 Montrose was very well-knitted, complex and finely structured, lighter than usual, equipped with silky fruit and tannin, and smooth finish.
-One to enjoy before 2005, 2009 and 2010 vintages of Montrose.
+2013 Montrose was very well-knitted, complex, and finely structured, lighter than usual, equipped with silky fruit and tannin, and a smooth finish.
+One to enjoy before 2005, 2009, and 2010 vintages of Montrose.
 92p.
 I thought 2012 had more to offer than 2013.
-Sweet fruit, splendid aromatic nose of blackberries, splendid concentration, fine bite and persistent finish.
+Sweet fruit, splendid aromatic nose of blackberries, splendid concentration, fine bite, and persistent finish.
 A fine effort for the vintage.
 93p.

 New cellarmaster (left), Herve Berland, Montrose's technical director (middle), and recently appointed chef responsible for PR, Helene Brochet (right).
 April 2014

-Jean Guillaume Prats left and new technical director arrived.
-It's clear to be seen in 2013 wines that they aren't heavily extracted.
+Jean Guillaume Prats left, and a new technical director arrived.
+It's evident in 2013 wines that they aren't heavily extracted.
 Gentle vinification this time!

-2013 was fresh and aromatic, on the light side, smooth and well-balanced, finesse and elegance, soft and silky aftertaste.
-Same impression as at UGCB tasting of Listrac, Moulis, Medoc and Margaux at Malescot St.Exupery.
+2013 was fresh and aromatic, on the light side, smooth and well-balanced, with finesse and elegance, soft and silky aftertaste.
+Same impression as at UGCB tasting of Listrac, Moulis, Medoc, and Margaux at Malescot St.Exupery.
 92p.

-2012 had a very aromatic and seductive aroma of black cherries and chocolate, fine acidity and very fine smooth finish.
-It'll not surprise me if 2012 turns out to be better than 2013 on the long run.
+2012 had a very aromatic and seductive aroma of black cherries and chocolate, fine acidity, and a smooth finish.
+It'll not surprise me if 2012 turns out to be better than 2013 in the long run.
 92+p.

-2011 was different than 2013 and 2012, more red fruit (raspberries) here, but also plenty of cherries and chocolate, more depth, stronger structure and long finish.
+2011 differed from 2013 and 2012, with more red fruit (raspberries), plenty of cherries and chocolate, more depth, stronger structure, and a long finish.
 Splendid effort.
 93p.

-2010 had, of course, all the best things this vintage could offer - very intense nose, luscious black fruit and fat ripe tannin, excellent structure and depth, great complexity, long meaty finish.
+2010 had all the best things this vintage could offer - intense nose, luscious black fruit and fat ripe tannin, excellent structure, and depth, great complexity, long meaty finish.
 Great effort.
 94p.